deton57/OKE-GitOps/part8.md

-# Part 8 - Breaking the helm release #
+# Part 8 - Breaking the Helm Release #

 In this part we are going to create an error, and we are going to see how we can notice it in our toolset.